Bold is better in cancer research, education, and patient care

 About the IUSM:

-As the nation’s largest medical school, IUSM is committed to being an institution that not only reflects the diversity of the learners we teach and the patient populations we serve, but also pursues the values of diversity, equity and inclusion that inform academic excellence.
-We desire candidates who enhance our representational diversity, as well as those whose work contributes to equitable and inclusive learning and working environments for our students, staff, and faculty.
-IUSM strives to take an anti-racist stance, regularly evaluating and updating its policies, procedures, and practices to confer equitable opportunities for contribution and advancement for all members of our community.
-We invite individuals who will join us in our mission to advance racial equity to transform health and well-being for all throughout the state of Indiana.
+IUSM is committed to being an institution that reflects the learners we teach and the patient populations we serve and pursues the values of equity and inclusion that inform academic excellence.
+We desire candidates whose work contributes to equitable and inclusive learning and working environments for our learners, staff, and faculty.
+We invite individuals who will join us in our mission to improve health equity and well-being for all throughout the state of Indiana.

 Basic qualifications: